Meet the Consultants

 Jerica Mlenar, Criminal Justice Major, Forensic Investigation & Psychology Minor

 An avid reader for all of her post-toddler life, Jerica really appreciates the art of writing.
 She won a few essay contests here and there, starting as early as fifth grade, and even had one of her poems published in a book.
 Jerica is incredibly excited to help students discover their writing talents and learn as much as she can from the people she meets and the papers she reads.
-When she is not reading, writing, or tutoring, she works at the campus library, volunteers at local events, does homework, attends student organization meetings, cleans, or sings at the top of her lungs.
+When she is not reading, writing, or at the WC, she works at the campus library, volunteers at local events, does homework, attends student organization meetings, cleans, or sings at the top of her lungs.

 Beth Pieper, Animal Science Major

 Beth Pieper is in her second semester as writing tutor.
-She enjoys helping others and loves writing, so becoming a tutor at the Writing Center seemed like a great fit.
+She enjoys helping others and loves writing, so becoming a consultant at the Writing Center seemed like a great fit.
 Beth's favorite part of this job is meeting new students and working with them throughout the writing process.
 When she’s not at the Writing Center, she enjoys playing her clarinet, watching movies, and dealing a mean game of cards.

 Zach Rothmann, Electrical Engineering Major

 Although Zach has always been a math-brained person, he started to appreciate the art of writing his freshman year.
 Looking to be more of a well-rounded individual, Zach applied to the Writing Center and loves taking a break from numbers to talk about words with student writers.
-Zach is also able to blend his two favorite skills together, serving as the STEM-focused writing tutor, with drop-in hours in Engineering Hall.
+Zach is also able to blend his two favorite skills together, serving as the STEM-focused writing consultant.
 When Zach is not busy with lab reports and compositions, he is usually watching whatever sporting event is on TV or playing video games with his competitive roommate.

 Danielle Stern, Elementary Education Major